Work Alone Monitoring FAQS

 How much is the app?

 Monthly subscriptions for the Ok Alone system and the app start at $5/£4/€5 per worker.
-Other services such as sms/text message credits, live monitoring minutes and larger subscriptions are available upon request.
-Please let us know more about your requirements and we’ll happily send you a quote.
+You can get a detailed quote using our Pricing Calculator for larger subscriptions and other services such as sms/text message credits and live monitoring minutes.

 How much is the app?